astronomer/docs/astro/reporting-dashboard.md

 ## Deployment Detail

-The **Deployment Detail** report shows a table of all your non-deleted Deployments in your Organization, indexed by Workspace Name.
-You can filter this table by **Workspace Name** or **Deployment Name** Additionally, the task counts, DAG counts, and unique operator counts are shown for the latest completed month.
+The **Deployment Detail** report shows a table of all Deployments in your Organization, indexed by Workspace Name.
+For each Deployment, the dashboard shows your Deployment configurations as awell as usage metrics including task run counts, DAG run counts, and operator counts.

-This report view also highlights if you have any Deployments that use a version of the Astro Runtime that are either unsupported or are expected to reach end of maintenance in the next six months.
+Use this dashboard to check that your Deployment has the appropriate resources based on the number of DAGs it runs.
+You can also use this dashboard to check whether your Astro Runtime version is in support or needs to be upgraded.

 ## DAG SLA

-If you have a service level agreement (SLA) where your DAGs need to complete by a certain consistent time, you can use this view to compare DAG completion times with an SLA time.
-This view can help you report the frequency your Organization meets their SLA obligations.
+The DAG SLA dashboard allows you to simulate a service level agreement (SLA) for when a DAG should complete and then compare your DAG runs against the SLA.
+Use this dashboard to ensure that your Organization meets your SLA obligations, or to create and alert on new SLAs.

+To use this dashboard, you must first define an SLA and the DAGs which should be compared against the SLA.

 1. Choose the **DAG ID** that you want to check DAG run completion times for.
 If you have a large number of DAGs in your Organization, you can first filter by **Workspace Name** and **Deployment Name** before choosing your DAG ID.
 2. Select the time interval over which you want to look at the DAG data.
 3. Define the **SLA Time (UTC)**
 4. Choose the time interval you want to aggregate the data with by choosing **Day**, **Week**, or **Month** in **Display by**.

-The report generates a line graph that shows the **Median End Time** of the DAG, the **Average End Time**, and the **SLA** time you defined.
+The report generates a line graph that shows the **Median End Time** of the DAG, the **Average End Time**, compared to the **SLA** time you defined.

 ## Billing Details (Hosted Only)

-In the **Cost Breakdown** tab of your Dashboard, you can find detailed information regarding your accumulated cost per time period, depending on the Workspace Name and Deployment.
+In the **Cost Breakdown** tab of your Dashboard, you can find detailed information about how much you spend on Astro over time for each of your Workspaces and Deployments.
+Use this data alongside your other dashboards to identify the biggest opportunities for cost reduction in your Organization.

 ### Cost breakdown data filters